mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)

 This is a completely free AI image generator Discord bot written in Python.
-It has a chatbot that you can ask to draw pictures which uses ChatGPT!
+It has a chatbot that you can ask to draw pictures which uses Llama 3!

 This project uses various APIs, which allows it to run on less powerful computers.